Online Bayesian Meta-Learning for Cognitive Tracking Radar: System Model

 \begin{ndef}[FSTC Class] Given a common state, waveform, and target parameter alphabet $(\ncalW, \ncalS, \ncalZ)$, we can consider a class $\Theta$ of FSTCs, where each channel is specified by the parameter vector $\theta \in \Theta$ and is characterized by the conditional probability assignment

 for every $w \in \ncalW$, $s \in \ncalS$, and $z \in \ncalZ$. \end{ndef}

-The above definition is analogous to a class of finite-state fading channels, which has been considered in communication theory \cite{Lapidoth1998}.
+The above definition is analogous to a class of finite-state fading channels \cite{Lapidoth1998}.
 The parameter vector $\theta$ specifies the unique propagation characteristics of each channel not captured by the state.
 These effects are due to any variations in the target and clutter impulse responses in (\ref{eq:reflected}) which are not explicitly captured by the state.
-It is this parameter vector which we seek to learn in Section \ref{se:learning}. \\
+It is this parameter vector which we seek to learn in Section \ref{se:learning}.

-\begin{prop}[Information Capacity \cite{Bell1988}] Let $Y$, $Z$, $W$ and $S$ be random variables denoting the received signal, target parameter vector, waveform, and state, respectively.
-The $n$-use capacity of a FSTC is then given by

-where the maximum is over $\ncalP(\ncalW)$, the set of all probability distributions on $\ncalW$, and $I(;)$ is the mutual information between two random variables \cite[Chapter 2]{Gallager1968}.

-Given that the state sequence, channel distribution, and target parameter vector are unknown, attempts to directly maximize (\ref{eq:cap}) for a general case are of little practical value.
-Thus, we are interested in sequentially learning a strategy which approaches (\ref{eq:cap}) without assuming knowledge of the FSTC structure. \end{prop}

 \begin{assum}[Task Structure] Each target track corresponds to a new FSTC, drawn independently from a fixed class $\Theta$.
 For a sequence of tracks, we assume the existence of a distribution $P(\theta)$ on $\Theta$.
 This assumption is reasonable since a new target track corresponds to a new trajectory, target scattering behavior, and possible changes in clutter and noise distribution.
 However, since the physical scene is expected to remain relatively stationary over time, the scene should have enough structure to define $\Theta$ and $P(\theta)$. \end{assum}